Privacy Policy

 • to enforce, exercise or defend legal claims.

-4.5.
-Right to data portability
+5. Right to data portability

-4.6.
-Right to object
+6. Right to object

 For reasons that arise from your particular situation, you have, at any time, the right to object to the processing of your personal data pursuant to Art.
-6 (1) (1) (e) or 6 (1) (1) (f) GDPR; this also applies to profiling based on these provisions.
-If the personal data relating to you are processed for direct marketing purposes, you have the right to object at any time to the processing of your personal data in regard to such advertising; this also applies to profiling associated with direct marketing.
+6 (1) (e) or 6 (1) (f) GDPR; this also applies to profiling based on these provisions.

-4.7.
-Right to complain to a supervisory authority
+7. Right to complain to a supervisory authority

 Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority if you consider that the processing of personal data concerning you infringes the GDPR.
 The supervisory authority to which the complaint has been lodged shall inform the complainant of the status and outcome of the complaint, including the possibility of a judicial remedy under Art.
 78 GDPR.
 A list, of the locally competent supervisory authorities in Germany can be found on the website of the Federal Commissioner for Data Protection at the following link: https://www.bfdi.bund.de/DE/Service/Anschriften/Laender/Laender-node.html

-5.1.
-Description and scope of data processing
+1. Description and scope of data processing

 Each time our website is accessed, our system automatically collects data and relevant information from the computer system of the calling device.
-The following data is collected:

-• Browser type and version used
+• Information about the browser type and the version used

 • The user's operating system

-• The IP address of the user
+• The Internet service provider of the user

 • Date and time of access

 This data is stored in the log files of our system.
-This data is not stored together with other personal data of the user.

-5.2.
-Purpose of data processing
+2. Purpose of data processing

 The temporary storage of the IP address by the system is necessary for the delivery of the website to the computer of the user.
 For this purpose, the user’s IP address must be kept for the duration of the session.